Concurrency

 online.

 Manual pages have several key pieces.
-Typically they list a Synopsis of function signature or command usage and provide a short Description of its behavior, followed by details and options.
 Pages for system calls or library functions include a section called Return Value.
 Pay close attention: most of these functions may return special error values that your code should handle.

 Built-in Commands